-The data published by the Land registry show that prices in England and Wales have experienced a year-on-year increase.
+The data published by the Land registry show that prices in property for sale England and Wales have experienced a year-on-year increase.

 The biggest annual and monthly rise was registered in London in March.
 The lowest price increase, instead, was seen in Wales.
 The number of completed houses sold also rose by 30% in comparison with 2009.
 March was the fifth consecutive month of increase in prices in England and Wales.
 In the East Midlands, there was the biggest price drop between February and March.

 The price of detached homes has risen by 10.5%.
 Flats and maisonettes rose in price by 9.1%.
 The price of semi-detached homes increased by 8.1%.
 The price increase for terraced homes amounted to 4.5%.
 Despite this rise in price, the housing market activity is not robust yet and house prices are likely to be flat overall 2010.

 House sales in the UK are reviving.
 The level of sales in the first quarter of 2010 was higher than the same period last year.
 However, sales are less than the number reported before the market crisis that followed the credit crunch.
 A big rise in sales between February and March is normal for the real estate market of the UK.
 The Council of Mortgage Lenders has confirmed that the activity is expected to be still subdued in 2010 and has warned that lenders’ finances are likely to be still severely restricted.